 Add or delete a security requirement

-Each time your API changes, you can notify your team directly on Slack by activating the Slack integration in your API settings:
+Each time your API changes, you can notify your team directly on Slack by activating the Slack integration in your API integrations settings:

 Check the "Notify changes on Slack", fill your webhook URL and the channels you want to get the notifications on